sbb-design-systems/digital.sbb.ch/src/en/design-system/getting-started/coding/coding.md

 order: 3
 ---

-The guides on how to use the libraries are on the following platforms:{.lead}
+The guides on how to use the libraries are on the following platforms: {.lead}

 <sbb-table-wrapper>